databricks/bundle-examples/knowledge_base/dashboard_nyc_taxi/README.md

 Run `databricks bundle deploy` to deploy the dashboard.

-Run `databricks bundle open` to open the deployed dashboard in your browser.
+Run `databricks bundle open` to navigate to the deployed dashboard in your browser.
 Alternatively, run `databricks bundle summary` to display its URL.

 ### Visual modification